bednic/json-api/README.md

 ## Usage

-> First we create some object and use annotations to define attributes
+> First we create some object and use annotations to define attributes and relationships

 ```php
 <?php